asugar13/wordCounter/README.md

-# wordCounter
+# Summary

-wordCounter lets you enter the URL of your favorite website and shows you how many times each word occurs in it.
+This application lets you enter the URL of your favorite website and shows you how many times each word occurs in it.

 ## Usage
 There is a bash script that starts up the docker-compose process to instantiate the backend and frontend containers.